Stefan Nemanja: War with Byzantium (1183–1191)

-After the death of Emperor Manoel on 24 September 1180, the Hungarian king Bela III considered that he had no more obligations to Byzantium.
+After the death of Emperor Manuel on 24 September 1180, the Hungarian king Bela III considered that he had no more obligations to Byzantium.
 The following 1181, he launched an offensive against Byzantium and conquered Srem (Sirmium) the northeastern part of the Adriatic coast (Including Zara) and Zemun.
 Byzantium was then occupied by internal conflicts, so that there was no military response to the Hungarian conquests.
 In 1182, Bela III ordered an attack on Byzantine Belgrade and Braničevo.
 The attack itself was quite clumsily carried out, and both fortresses were defended by experienced military leaders from the time of Emperor Manoel, Alexius Branas and Andronikos Lapardas.

 Byzantine Empire at the time of the death of Emperor Manuel I in 1180.

 Following the death of Manuel I in 1180, his widow, the Latin princess Maria of Antioch, acted as regent to her infant son Alexios II Komnenos.
 Her regency was notorious for the favoritism shown to Latin merchants and was overthrown in April 1182 by Andronikos I Komnenos, who entered the city in a wave of popular support.
 Almost immediately, the celebrations spilled over into massacre of Latins.

 The usurpation of Andronikos I freed Nemanja from subordination to the Byzantine emperor.
 Stefan Nemanja, in alliance with the Hungarian king Bela III, launched a great offensive on Byzantium in 1183.
 Also, the commander of the Byzantine army, Andronicus Lampardis in Niš and Braničevo, renounced obedience to the new central authorities.
 At the same time, the Hungarian king Bela III conquered Byzantine Belgrade, Niš and Serdica (Sofia).
 According to the Byzantine historian Niketas Choniates, the Serbs, led by Nemanja, joined this campaign.
 The following year, Nemanja launched an offensive on the southeastern Adriatic coast and conquered Byzantine Skadar and besieged Dubrovnik (Ragusa).

 In 1185, Andronicus I was killed in Constantinople and the new Byzantine emperor Isaac II Angelos began peace negotiations with the Hungarian king.
 The peace treaty provided for Emperor Isaac II to marry Bela's daughter Margaret.
 The Hungarian army withdrew from the Byzantine central part of the Balkans, leaving Nemanja without support.
 Fortunately for Nemanja, at the same time, the Normans and the Bulgarians joined the anti-Byzantine alliance.

 Nemanja forced Dubrovnik (Ragusa) to replace Byzantium with Norman rule.
 The Normans of king William II of Sicily, also in 1185, conquered Dyrrachium and Thessalonica, and embarked on an expedition to Constantinople, but they lost discipline due to large-scale looting, so the Byzantines easily defeated them in the battle of Demetritzes near Lower Struma.
 In October 1185, in the Lower Danube, in northern Bulgaria, an uprising began, led by the brothers Peter and Ivan I Asen, one of the reasons for which was an extraordinary tribute that Emperor Isaac II ordered to be collected for his wedding.
 Nemanja then coordinated actions with the Asen brothers against Byzantium.
 In September 1186, Nemanja and his brothers "made peace with the city of Dubrovnik", ruled by William II.